Radoslav Apostolov

-Radoslav Apostolov (Радослав Апостолов; born 7 June 1997) is a Bulgarian professional footballer who plays as a midfielder for Maritsa.
+Radoslav Apostolov (Радослав Апостолов; born 7 June 1997) is a Bulgarian professional footballer who plays as a midfielder for Dunav Ruse.

 Career

 Apostolov made his senior debut for the club as a first-half substitute in a 3–1 home win over Cherno More Varna on 13 March 2016.
 During the second half he was fouled for a penalty kick, which Lachezar Baltanov scored.

 Apostolov was loaned to FC Levski Karlovo for the beginning of 2016-17 season.
 In January 2017 he returned to Botev Plovdiv.
 On 11 March 2017 Apostolov came on as a substitute during the 1-1 away draw with Cherno More Varna.
 In July 2020, Apostolov joined Beroe Stara Zagora.

+In August 2023 he left Maritsa to join Al-Arabi Kuwait, and few days later he was sent on loan to Dunav Ruse.
+Maritsa announced that Apostolov unilaterally terminates his contract and accuse him of circumventing the rules blaming his transfer to Al-Arabi as fictitious to move to Dunav.
+He spend the 2023 season suspended, but in May 2024 he won in court and made a full contract move to Dunav.

 International career

 On 25 March 2016 Apostolov was in the starting lineup of Bulgaria U19 for the 0-1 defeat from Belgium U19.